-Real change within industries and societies requires someone dogged and determined to take up the cause and push the idea to its destination.
+Real change within industries and societies requires someone gritty and determined to take up the cause and push the idea to its destination.
 Inventors like Edison and Bell, industrialists like Rockefeller and Ford, and even military leaders throughout history from Alexander the Great to Napoleon.

 These people are applauded in retrospect for their brilliance and foresight, but to a man, their greatest asset was their determination.
-For every one of these “greats” whose names you know, there are thousands—nay, millions—more who have lived simple lives, working hard towards ideas they care about.
+For every one of these “greats” whose names you know, there are thousands—no, millions—more who have lived simple lives, working hard towards ideas they care about.
 People of determination who like John Gorrie and George Bailey, do the thing they were set on the earth to do.

 In the story of Mr. Potter and George Bailey or Frederic Tudor and John Gorrie, we clearly paint a hero and a villain.
 One man is motivated by ego and greed, the other by altruism and vision.
 The fact is that every person has a bit of both in us.
 We all want to make a living, provide for our family, and maybe buy a boat or a new truck along the way.
 It's a noble thing to live a simple life and put some money away to enjoy, but don't miss the opportunity to do the big thing that gets put in your path once or twice in a lifetime as well.